Japamala: Method of use

 A common taboo is that the guru bead is not used for counting repetitions; counting for each round begins and ends with either of the beads next to the guru bead.
 In the Hindu tradition and some Buddhist traditions, practitioners who undertake more than one round at a time will, rather than moving their fingers across the guru bead, turn the mala around so that the same bead which was used at the end of the previous round becomes the first bead use for the next round.

-While there are typically 108 regular beads, some practitioners will count a round as only 100 repetitions to allow for an accidentally skipped bead or an imperfect recitation.

 Aesthetic usage

 In recent years, it has become common for non-religious individuals to wear such beads as a fashion accessory with the beads having no religious connotation whatsoever.

 Similar practices have been noted since the Ming dynasty, when malas began to be used as fashionable accessories by members of the Chinese court.
 Sumptuary laws regulated the materials of malas in Qing dynasty-era China.

 Opinion is divided as to whether a mala that is worn as decoration can also be used for the practise of japa or if two separate malas are required.